Beyond eBay and Etsy: 12 Online Flea Markets You’ve Never Heard Of

 Are the Sellers Legitimate?

 Exercise good judgment, just as if you’re at a real flea market.
-Verifying sellers and vendors is a tough nut to crack for almost all online shops — even for major corporations like Amazon.
+Verifying sellers and vendors is a tough nut to crack for almost all online shops — even major corporations like Amazon.
 As best as possible, try to check who’s selling the item on any given listing before you make your purchase.
-Some flea market sites make it easier to see the reputation of sellers than others.
-For sites that are locally-focused, the sellers are likely neighbors.
-But, still, stay vigilant.
+Some sites make it easier, through reviews, to see if you’re dealing with a trusted seller.
+For sites that are locally-focused, the sellers are likely nearby.
+But that still requires vigilance.

 Can You Make Money Selling on Online Flea Market Sites?